 MICHAEL J. SULLIVAN

 Having completed the Riyria Chronicles fantasy series, Michael J. Sullivan couldn’t find a publisher.
-It took him quite some time to fathom a way to get his work noticed.
+It took him some time to fathom how to get his work noticed.
 Then he decided to self-publish them through a company his wife started.
 And since then, he has not looked back!
-His sales were so good that traditional publishers took note, and he sold his next novel in six figures.
-Today he is one of the best-selling authors in America, and has a series of novels, short stories and anthologies to his credit.
+His sales were so good that traditional publishers took note, and he sold his next novel for six figures.
+Today he is one of the best-selling authors in America and has a series of novels, short stories and anthologies to his credit.

-John Grisham’s first novel A Time To Kill was rejected by many publishers before an independent American publisher Wynwood Press eventually granted it a 5,000 copy printing which he sold himself from the trunk of his own car.
+John Grisham’s first novel, A Time To Kill, was rejected by many publishers before an independent American publisher Wynwood Press eventually granted it a 5,000 copy printing which he sold himself from the trunk of his own car.
 The novel went on to become a huge success.
-Today the novel has acquired quite a number of feathers to its hat, from consistently being the best-seller for more than two decades to becoming a Hollywood movie of the same name.
+Today the novel has acquired quite a number of feathers to its hat, from consistently being a best-seller for more than two decades to becoming a Hollywood movie of the same name.